Song to Yuan Porcelain

 Its sky blue color is unique among complete pieces but is also found on some excavated fragments.
 Highly appreciated in graphic arts by the Northern Song, this color was an attempt by the Ru potters to escape the traditional celadon.

-This bowl will be sold by Christie's in Hong Kong on November 26, lot 8006.
+This bowl was sold for HK $ 56M by Christie's on November 26, 2018, lot 8006.

-2015 SOLD for HK$ 114M including premium
+2015 SOLD for HK$ 114M by Sotheby's

 The acceptance of the porcelain by the Song for a normal use in the palace opened a challenge to the specialized craftsmen: the vessels were to be as pleasant as jade in sight and touch.
 The development is rapid, with new forms, incised figured and white or celadon glazes.
 The underglaze painting has not yet been invented.